mvannuland/R_tutorials/README.md

 # R_tutorials
-A collection of guides to analyze and visualize data in R for teaching purposes.
+A collection of guides + data to analyze and visualize data in R. This was created by M. Van Nuland for teaching purposes.

 Contents:
 - Basics